-Sometimes these antibodies make a mistake, identifying normal, naturally-occurring proteins in our bodies as being “foreign” and dangerous.
-When these antibodies make incorrect calls, identifying a naturally-occurring protein (or self protein) as foreign, they are called autoantibodies.
+Sometimes these antibodies make a mistake, identifying normal, naturally occurring proteins in our bodies as being “foreign” and dangerous.
+When these antibodies make incorrect calls, identifying a naturally occurring protein (or self-protein) as foreign, they are called autoantibodies.
 Autoantibodies start the cascade of inflammation, causing the body to attack itself.
 The antibodies that target “normal” proteins within the nucleus of a cell are called antinuclear antibodies (ANA).
 Most of us have autoantibodies, but typically in small amounts.
-The presence of large amount of autoantibodies or ANAs can indicate an autoimmune disease.
-ANAs could signal the body to begin attacking itself which can lead to autoimmune diseases, including lupus, scleroderma, Sjögren’s syndrome, polymyositis/dermatomyositis, mixed connective tissue disease, drug-induced lupus, and autoimmune hepatitis.
+The presence of a large number of autoantibodies or ANAs can indicate an autoimmune disease.
+ANAs could signal the body to begin attacking itself which can lead to autoimmune diseases, including lupus, scleroderma, Sjögren’s syndrome, polymyositis/dermatomyositis, mixed connective tissue disease, drug-induced lupus, hashimoto thyroiditis, inflammatory bowel disease and autoimmune hepatitis.
 A positive ANA can also be seen in juvenile arthritis.

-There are several methods used to test for ANAs.
+There are several methods used to test for ANAs which further complicates the interpretation and comparison of the values obtained.
 One method is a blood test called the Fluorescent Antinuclear Antibody Test or FANA.
 This test involves viewing fluorescent-labeled antibodies on a glass side under the microscope and determining the pattern and intensity of the fluorescence.

-The sensitivity and simplicity of an ANA test makes it extremely popular to screen for lupus in particular.
-Since most people (more than 95 percent of individuals) with lupus will test positive, a negative ANA test can be helpful in excluding that diagnosis.
-That said, only about 11-13 percent of persons with a positive ANA test have lupus and up to 15 percent of completely healthy people have a positive ANA test.
-Thus a positive ANA test does not automatically translate into a diagnosis of lupus or any autoimmune or connective tissue disease.
+The sensitivity and simplicity of an ANA test makes it extremely popular initial test to evaluate for lupus in particular.
+Since most people (more than 95% of individuals) with lupus will test positive, a negative ANA test can be helpful in excluding that diagnosis.
+That said, only about 11 - 13% of persons with a positive ANA test have lupus and up to 15% of completely healthy people have a positive ANA test.
+Thus, a positive ANA test does not automatically translate into a diagnosis of lupus or any autoimmune or connective tissue disease.